kovaroman/treocore/docs/en/user-guide/user-interface.md

 ![Mass Actions](../../_assets/user-interface/mass-actions.jpg)

 By default, the following mass actions are available for all entities:
+- **Remove** – to remove the selected entity record(s).
+- **Merge** – to merge the selected entity records.
 - **Mass Update** – to update several selected entity records at once.
 - **Export** – to export the desired data fields of the selected entity records in the XLSX or CSV format.